Joins of normal matrices, their spectrum, and applications: Applications to spectral graph theory

 We note that by the Perron-Frobenius Theorem, one of the eigenvalues of $A_{G}$ must be real and non-negative.
 Let us assume $\lambda_1 \geq 0.$ We then have

 Consequently, we have

 Note that the second inequality follows from $k \geq r+1$ and the last inequality follows from the assumption that $G$ is hyperenergetic. \end{proof}

-\begin{rem} The above proof can be slightly generalized as follow.
+\begin{rem} The above proof can be slightly generalized as follows.
 Suppose that $G$ is an undirected graph and the spectrum of $G$ consists of $n$ negative eigenvalues and $p$ non-negative eigenvalues.
 Suppose that the energy of $G$ satisfies

 Then we have